Your nanny can opt out of a pension scheme

 • The date they received a letter from their employer with the enrolment information

-• If employees decide to leave the scheme outside of this period they will be ‘ceasing active membership’ and they may not get a refund (this will depend on the pension provider rules).
+• If employees decide to leave the scheme outside of this period they will be ‘ceasing active membership’ and will not get a refund of contributions.
+Contributions will stay invested and only accessible was they reach the age of 55 or 57 when they can access their pension funds.

 The opt-out notice

-If your nanny wants to opt out he or she will have to get an opt-out notice from the pension scheme provider, or fill out an online form.
+If your nanny wants to opt out they will have to get an opt-out notice from the pension scheme provider, or fill out an online form.
 This is to avoid any employer involvement in the decision to opt out.

 Refunds